pliniogsnascimento/microservices-platform-in-azure/README.md

 This repo contains the resources to provision a kubernetes cluster and other usefull resources to build a complete platform for microservices architecure.
 It is focused to an ecommerce domain, design with bounded-contexts to determine great granularity between applications.

-## Pre requisites
+# Pre requisites

 - Terraform >= 0.13
 - Azure CLI >= 2.11

-## Getting started
+# Getting started
 This project is built with terraform azure CLI.
-To get started with, create **environments/local.tfvars** file, to configure local authentication:
+To get started with, create **environments/local.tfvars** file to configure local authentication:

 ```
 client_id="client_id"